Factor out stuff into a Tails Python library

 I'm digressing, a bit.
 I guess we really need another ticket. :)

-#10 Updated by anonym almost 3 years ago
+#10 Updated by anonym about 3 years ago

 Overall, plumbum is quite brilliant. :) There are also alternatives, like sh,